Vera's First Assignment: Volvo Trucks Presents an Autonomous Transport Between a Logistics Centre and Port

 Facts:

-- The assignment is to move containers from the DFDS logistics centre in Gothenburg to an APM terminal in the port according to needed capacity.
+- The assignment is to move containers from the DFDS logistics centre in Gothenburg to an APM terminals container terminal according to needed capacity.

 - The autonomous system is monitored by an operator in a control tower who is also responsible for the transport.